Skip to main content

 Avoid things like glitches, fade-ups and blurs.
 Our brush should animate naturally and have an analogue feel.

-Film: Art direction
+Film: art direction

 To make sure they're stylistically on-brand, our films should follow our art direction guidance.